The Portraits of E.T. Stotesbury

 François Flameng (Paris 1912)

 When E.T.
-Stotesbury and his new bride Eva went on their honeymoon trip to Europe in the spring and summer of 1912, they arranged to have both of their portraits painted by Flameng in Paris and framed them as a matching pair.
-The whereabouts of the Flameng portrait of Eva Stotesbury are unknown.
+Stotesbury and his new bride Eva were traveling in Europe in the spring and summer of 1912, they arranged to have both of their portraits painted by Flameng in Paris.
+Several years later they had Mr. Stotesbury's head re-painted, quite possibly by the artist Richard Langtry Partington.

 Stotesbury portrait by Nikolaki